danniliustat/bigcare/README.md

   cd /path/to/bigcare-main
   ./Tools/PLINK/plink_win64_20230116/plink.exe --help
   ```
-**Note: Windows users only run PLINK in RStudio Terminal.
+**Note: Windows users can run PLINK ONLY in RStudio Terminal, but not in Powershell.
 For other Bash codes, please still use "Windows Powershell" app.**